 These myths contribute to the confusion around whether granite countertops crack in Florida heat, but understanding the facts helps clear these doubts.

-When Cracks Can Actually Happen?
+When Can Cracks Actually Happen?

 Although rare, cracks can occur under certain conditions.
 These include: